-We found that the Habitrail Cristal Hamster Habitat is the best around for the most part.
+We found that the Habitrail Cristal Hamster Habitat is the best hamster cage for the most part.
 It offers a good amount of space, adequate ventilation, and has everything you need right out of the gate.
 It might not be the right choice for everyone, however, so let’s hop in and see if we can find the right fit for your home and pet.

 Ferplast’s hamster cage is one of the best around, and for the price you won’t be able to find anything better.
 Give it a shot if you’re looking to ensure your hamster has a good home at a fair price.

 |Ferplast Hamster Cage||Metal and Plastic||340 square inches||Check Price|

 |Lixit Animal Care Savic||Metal and Plastic||630 square inches||Check Price|

 |Habitrail Cristal Hamster Habitat||Plastic||160 square inches||Check Price|

 1. Best Overall Hamster Cage

 If you’re looking for something relatively simple to get your hamster going, then you should be looking at something like the Ferplast Hamster Cage.
 It’s relatively no frills, but it provides adequate space for even Syrian hamsters and you’ll end up with a high-quality, two-level cage.As a habitat the setup is pretty great.
 You’ve got your wheel, a food enclosure, and a little hideaway cave for your pet.
 Both levels combined provide a pretty impressive amount of space for your little guy or gal to run around.

 Since the bars are ¼” spaced you’ll find that it’s a good enclosure for both Syrian and dwarf hamsters.
 It’s relatively escape proof as long as you keep the door closed.